 Often there are protests against abortion and attempts to make it illegal.
 Instead of "thou shalt not," what if religious organizations, instead, focused on celebrating life with ceremonies from the start?
 In this time where we globally celebrate the birth of Christ and the start of a new year, perhaps we should see how our religious communities, or even just friends and family, can celebrate the steps toward creating a family.

-We can have ceremonies surrounding the parents - BOTH parents, when possible - during the period leading up to the arrival of the child for both pregnancies and adoptions.
+the parents - BOTH parents, when possible - during the period leading up

 There are highs and lows in both; worries and questions abound.
-But when we mark the steps with a ceremony, shared with a community, we are encouraged as we go.
+But when we mark the steps with a

 One of the series I read has a "dead rabbit" party as a major cultural celebration.
 The whole community of friends and family not only celebrate the news, but also pledge their support to help the couple and this new child - from the moment the couple knows of its existence.
 Noting the first ultrasound and start of the second and third trimesters are also good points, as that marks the development and vitality of the child.